squarepupil/website-pages/src/pages/questions.md

 !questions-card.jpg

+END

 ## ... math?

+ABS

-++Arithmetic is important in daily life so that children learn that.
-They develop the skills needed to appreciate abstract mathematics if it ever comes up.++
+Arithmetic is important in daily life so that children learn that.
+They develop the core skills needed to appreciate abstract mathematics.

+BODY

 As with reading, children learn basic arithmetic, because it is a useful skill.
 Whether dealing with food, toys, games, or money, counting or sharing is involved.